rrahul963/serverless-add-api-key/README.md

     - name: KMSEncryptedKey
     - value:
       encrypted: A-KMS-Encrypted-Value
+      kmsKeyRegion: us-west-1
 ```
-When an object with `encrypted` key detected in `value`, the encrypted value will be decrypted using a proper KMS key from the region from command line
+When an object with `encrypted` and `kmsKeyRegion` key detected in `value`, the encrypted value will be decrypted using a proper KMS key from the region specified in `kmsKeyRegion`.
+In the case of missing `kmsKeyRegion`, the region from command line will be used.